TacoGuy21/Just-Talk/README.md

-#### Credit to codersgyan, he made the nodejs in this project.

-## THIS WORKS POORLY ON PHONES AND TABLETS!
+# THIS WORKS POORLY ON PHONES AND TABLETS!

 <img width="620" alt="image" src="https://user-images.githubusercontent.com/119009502/229353169-a82eca9e-344c-4348-a83d-f5b6d5a9696b.png">